aleen42/PersonalWiki/post/rain/rain.md

 gl.useProgram(program);
 ```

-Then, we’ll have to create an object in which we will render our shader.
+Then, we'll have to create an object in which we will render our shader.
 Here we will just create rectangle — specifically, two triangles.

 ```js
 // create rectangle